 Persons admitted to the ministry of Word and Sacrament of this church shall satisfactorily demonstrate leadership abilities and an understanding of the four principles (We Are Church, We Are Lutheran, We Are Church Together, We Are Church for the Sake of the World), and the competencies (section 2.1).
-In addition, persons approved and rostered as ministers of Word and Sacrament of this church will satisfactorily meet and maintain the following as defined by this church's Constitution, Bylaws, and Continuing Resolutions in policies developed by the appropriate churchwide home area, reviewed by the Conference of Bishops, and adopted by the Church Council of the Evangelical Lutheran Church in America:
+In addition, persons approved and rostered as ministers of Word and Sacrament of this church will satisfactorily meet and maintain the following as defined by this church's Constitutions, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America in policies developed by the appropriate churchwide home area, reviewed by the Conference of Bishops, and adopted by the Church Council of the Evangelical Lutheran Church in America:

-- 1. commitment to Christ, - 2. acceptance of and adherence to the Confession of Faith of this church,
+- 1. commitment to Christ. - 2. acceptance of and adherence to the Confession of Faith of this church, - 3. willingness and ability to serve in response to the needs of this church,

-- 3. academic and practical qualifications for ministry, - 4. commitment to lead a life worthy of the gospel of Christ and in so doing to be an example in faithful service and holy living, - 5. receipt and acceptance of a letter of call, and - 6. membership in a congregation of this church.
+- 4. academic and practical qualifications for ministry, including leadership abilities and competence in interpersonal relationships, - 5. commitment to lead a life worthy of the Gospel of Christ and in so doing to be an example in faithful service and holy living, - 6. receipt and acceptance of a letter of call, and - 7. membership in a congregation of this church.

-Consistent with the faith and practice of the Evangelical Lutheran Church in America (ELCA Constitution 7.31.02), every minister of Word and Sacrament shall:
+Consistent with the faith and practice of the Constitutions, Bylaws and Continuing Resolutions of the Evangelical Lutheran Church in America (7.31.02), every minister of Word and Sacrament shall:

-- 1. preach the word; - 2. administer the sacraments; - 3. conduct public worship; - 4. provide pastoral care; - 5. seek out and encourage qualified persons to prepare for the ministry of the gospel; - 6. impart knowledge of this church and its wider ministry through distribution of its periodicals and other publications; - 7. witness to the kingdom of God in the community, in the nation, and abroad; and - 8. speak publicly to the world in solidarity with the poor and oppressed, calling for justice and proclaiming God's love for the world.
+- 1. preach the word; - 2. administer the sacraments; - 3. conduct public worship; - 4. provide pastoral care; - 5. seek out and encourage qualified persons to prepare for the ministry of the Gospel; - 6. impart knowledge of this church and its wider ministry through available channels of effective communication; - 7. witness to the kingdom of God in the community, in the nation, and abroad; and - 8. speak publicly to the world in solidarity with the poor and oppressed, advocating dignity, justice, and equity for all people, working for peace and reconciliation among the nations, caring for the marginalized, and embracing and welcoming racially and ethnically diverse populations.